BLOG WAS ORIGINALLY WRITTEN in 2017 (so some references to politics have possibly changed)

 In one day, I coached four different TV show auditions, including two pilots, and ALL of them were specifically reflective of today’s current political events.

-Your network TV shows are dealing with the “Muslim Ban”, women and sexual harassment from a man in power, international humanitarian workers, sex trafficking.
+Your network TV shows are dealing with border issues, religious biases, sexual harassment, international humanitarian crises, sex trafficking, race and LGBT iniquities.
 Any of these issues sound familiar?
 Like you have seen in the news?

 In fact, one of the shows really stumped us in prep because we didn’t know anything about a particular international topic.
-Actually, all of them required a little Google help.
+Thankfully, little Google help got us sorted.

-I say to actors to know current events and politics because this is the turmoil that writers are writing about and you will be auditioning for it soon.
+Know current events and politics because this is the turmoil that writers are writing about… and you will be auditioning for it soon.

-Our country is in serious internal conflict right now – and this makes excellent drama for film and TV!
+Our country is in serious internal conflict now (or always) – and this makes excellent drama for film and TV!

-It’s just an era where politics are on everyone’s mind, including the TV networks.
+It’s an era where socio-economic politics are definitely on everyone’s mind, including the TV networks.

-Politics are no longer just for the independent filmmakers or documentary filmmakers to comment on.
+Politics are no longer just for the indie filmmakers or documentary filmmakers who push boundaries to comment on.

 Politics are everywhere.
 It’s inescapable.
 Every meal, every social media post, every conversation with friends and strangers… and soon on every TV episode apparently!